 III.
 During the Michaelmas Term of the second year each candidate will attend core classes on theory and methods.
 The core classes will be assessed by an extended essay of between 3,000 and 5,000 words.
 The essay must be

-uploaded to the Assignments Section of the MSt in History Weblearnsite by 12 noon on Monday of Week Oneof Hilary Term in the second year.
+uploaded to the University approved online assessment platformby 12 noon on Monday of Week Oneof Hilary Term in the second year.
 The essay should be accompanied by a declaration that they are the candidate’s own work.

 uploaded to the Assignments section of the University approved online assessment platformby 12 noon of Monday of Week Nine of Trinity Term of the second year and should be accompanied by a declaration that it is the candidate’s own work.
 Material submitted under I and II may be summarised or substantially further developed in the dissertation, but no significant part of the dissertation should reproduce or paraphrase other work submitted for examination.